Blaque: 1994–1996: Early beginnings

-1997–2000: Debut
+1997–2000: Debut and breakthrough

+Fast-tracking the production of their debut album, Columbia Records set up recording sessions with several producers for the trio, with Jean-Claude Olivier and Samuel Barnes from hip hop production duo Trackmasters eventually emerging as the album's executive producer alongside Left Eye and Cory Rooney.

-In 1997, the group made a cameo appearance in the video Lil' Kim's "Not Tonight (Remix)".
+In 1997, the group made a cameo appearance in the video for Lil' Kim's "Not Tonight (Remix)".

 Their self-titled debut debuted at number 23 on Billboards Top R&B/Hip-Hop albums chart, and at number 53 on the official Billboard 200 and was certified platinum by RIAA.
 The album's lead single "808" was a success in the U.S. reaching number 8 on the Billboard Hot 100 singles chart and earning Gold certification.
 The follow-up single "I Do" was not a success like the previous singles, reaching number 73 on the R&B/Hip-Hop single chart.
 The music video for "I Do" was nominated for a MTV Video Music Award for Best Editing.
 The last single "Bring It All To Me", which featured JC Chasez, was a hit song that made the number 5 position on the Billboard Hot 100 singles chart and topped the Rhythmic charts in late 1999 to early 2000 for six weeks.

 In mid-1999, Blaque toured as one of the opening acts for boy band 'N Sync.
 Blaque also performed as one of the opening acts for TLC's FanMail Tour later that year.
 In 2000, the group starred as cheerleaders in the film Bring It On and went to the studio and recorded the Shelly Peiken and Guy Roche song "As If" for the soundtrack that same year.
 A remixed version of the Blaque song "Bring It All To Me" appeared in the film, with added rapping by 50 Cent.